Firebrand/codebasenotes/README.md

 2. The Annotation Editor will open, allowing you to add or edit the annotation.
 3. Type your annotation in the text area.
 4. The annotation will auto-save as you type.
+5. In your annotation, enclose a relative path to a file in square brackets (ex. [src/app/index.js]).
+Whenever you click on the current file (the one that has the annotation), the referenced file will also open!

 ### Opening Files

 - Clicking on a file in the Project Tree will open it in the editor and allow you to edit its annotation.
+- Everytime you click on a file/folder in the Project Tree, any open files you have in the Editor will close.
+This is intentional.

 ### Commands